amanshallow/TG-Database/README.md

 # TG-Database
-Get started with MongoDB CRUD operations with IBM's OpenLiberty and Maven.
+Get started with MongoDB CRUD operations using IBM's OpenLiberty microservice framework and Maven.

 ---------------------------------